ovn-org/ovn-kubernetes/docs/debugging.md

 ### Sanity check cross host ping.

-Since on each host, a OVS internal device is created with the second IP address in the $MINION_SWITCH_SUBNET, you should be able to check cross host connectivity by pinging these internal devices.
+Since on each host, a OVS internal device named "k8s-$NODENAME" is created with the second IP address in the subnet assigned for that node, you should be able to check cross host connectivity by pinging these internal devices across hosts.

 ### Firewall blocking overlay networks